Can Too Much Screen Time Impact Children’s Health and Vision?

 Make sure to schedule an annual eye exams to ensure that your child’s eyes are healthy and seeing well.
 Dr. Robert Chu will perform special tests and provide suggestions to reduce the risk and symptoms of computer eye strain.

-Dr. Robert Chu at the EYEWORKS Myopia Management Center evaluates and treats patients throughout Ft.
+Dr. Robert Chu at the Eyeworks evaluates and treats patients throughout Ft.
 Worth, Southlake, River Oaks, and Benbrook in Texas